nicholasballprinterlogic/meal_planner/GOOGLE_SHEETS_SETUP.md

 2. **Create a New Project**
    - Click "Select a project" at the top
    - Click "New Project"
-   - Give your project a name (e.g., "Meal Planner")
+   - Give your project a name (e.g., "Meal Planner OAuth2")
    - Click "Create"

 3. **Enable Google Sheets API**